Mysterchan/learning_to_ask/Readme.md

 These artifacts can be used to analyze how clarification behaviors impact success and error modes across backbones and search strategies.

+We provide an evaluation script `\src\toolbench\tooleval\auto_evaluator.py`.
+This will generate a csv file containing entried similar to those CSV summaries.
+Since the evaluation incorporates LLMs, you may want to modify the backbone model and use it with your API key.
+By default we support invoking LLMs using the openai format.

 ## Citation